IIIF/api/source/api/discovery/0.1/index.md

 Starting with the IIIF resource URIs, we add an "Update" Activity wrapper around them.
 The order of the resources in the resulting list is unimportant, but each should only appear once.
 In terms of optimization, this approach provides no additional benefit over any other simpler list format, but is compatible with the following levels which introduce significant benefits.
 This is the minimum level for interoperability, while being compatible with the more detailed patterns described below.

-If resources are deleted after being refered to in the resource list, the entire list should be republished without the reference to the deleted resource.
+If resources are deleted after being referred to in the resource list, the entire list should be republished without the reference to the deleted resource.
 Clients should also expect to encounter resource URIs that are out of date and no longer resolve to a IIIF Manifest or Collection.

 Example Level 0 Activity: